 We enjoyed lunch aboard Umoja, including the best bruschetta I’ve eaten prepared by Michael, a chef and friend of the captain.
 The meal was a delicious curry served with salad and rice.

 After lunch we continued to Inhaca – pronounced “In-ya-ca”.
-Populated by locals, the island has a few restaurants and pristine forest and wildlife areas.
+Populated by locals, the island has a few rustic restaurants and pristine forest and wildlife areas.
 I noticed several large, interesting birds but couldn’t get good photos.
-White herons with gangling long legs and necks were all over the trees.
+White herons with gangling long legs and necks were hanging all over the trees.
 After months of travel, I’m burnt out on photos and have used some media shots in this post.

 We walked the island, enjoyed craft displays, and stopped for a cold drink at a pub.
 Much to my dismay, during our hike a huge sea-bird flying overhead pooped on me ; ( !
 My companions assured me it was a sign of good luck – not sure about that…

 Inhaca Island is popular for water sports.
 Locals and tourists enjoy diving, swimming, snorkeling, kayaking, parasailing, windsurfing, and fishing.
 If you don’t have your own equipment, it’s difficult finding rentals.
 We didn’t explore the “wilder side“, of Inhaca – a popular dive site known for its coral reefs, crashing surf, and deep blue sea.

 Bazaruto Archipelago National Park was established to protect habitats and marine fauna.

 Warm water currents in Mozambique Channel between Africa and Madagascar, encourage diverse marine life, including sea turtles, dolphins, endangered dugongs, manta rays, and whales.
 I’ve heard that dive sites on Santa Maria Reef include mesmerizing underwater caves and shipwrecks.